Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Yes, the other secretaries could have offered to help, but they didn't, and in those days, I didn't have the skills or the confidence to stand up for myself and say NO elegantly or insist I got some help.

-Sometimes you are asked to do something you would really like to get involved with but don’t have the time.
-When this happens, suggest or ask how you can contribute in a way that works for you in the time you want to commit.
-This will keep you involved but on your terms.
+Sometimes a person can be being asked to do something they would really like to get involved with but don’t have the time for the big task being requested.
+When this happens, they can suggest or ask how they can contribute in a way that works for them in the time they want to commit.
+This will keep them involved but on their terms.

-In all your newly acquired ways of how to say NO, be sympathetic but firm.
-Don’t over apologise for your NO. Show empathy for their situation but in a way that lets them know your mind will not be changed.
+Don’t over apologise for the NO. Show empathy for someone's situation when being asked to do something, but ensure the response is in a way that lets the person asking know your mind will not be changed as per these tips.

-As well as finding the Activity Tracker really useful for myself, my clients loved it.
+I found the Activity Tracker really useful for myself and my clients loved it.
 Rather rather than just answering random questions about where their time was going, the templates in the kit really gives a reality on what takes up time and how to make positive changes.

 I have written a wide range of informative books (all from my own 25+ years experience) that will help you to authentically attract new quality clients, increase your coaching skills and promote your coaching services.